Who Is A Candidate for Vision Therapy?

 Vision therapy does not cure dyslexia or attention deficit hyperactivity disorder (ADHD).
 But many children and adults with these (at times misdiagnosed) conditions actually have poor visual skills, so a comprehensive eye exam is an important first step toward getting to the root of the issue.

-Cypress Vision Therapy offers vision therapy to patients from Cypress, Hockley, Louetta, Katy and throughout Texas.
+Cypress Vision Therapy offers vision therapy to patients from Cypress, Tomball, Spring, Katy in Texas.